Max-Kushnir/Nutrivize/README.md

 ## 1. Overview

-Nutrition Logger is a FastAPI-based backend application for tracking users' daily food consumption, logging nutritional intake, and providing admin-level analytics.
+Nutrivize is a FastAPI-based backend application for tracking users' daily food consumption, logging nutritional intake, and providing admin-level analytics.
 It supports user authentication and role-based access control with a clean, modular architecture.

 ---